Please update your browser.

-We are a leading provider of financial services in Italy, with a local presence dating back to 1929, when Chase opened a representative office.
-From our offices in Rome and Milan, our clients can receive products and services from the asset management, private banking and corporate and investment bank lines of business.
+We have been doing business in Italy for over a century and are a leading provider of financial services in the country, with a local presence dating back to 1929, when Chase opened a representative office.
+From our offices in Rome and Milan, our clients can receive products and services from the asset and wealth management, commercial banking and corporate and investment bank lines of business.

 J.P.
 Morgan has operated in Europe for nearly 200 years and has a sophisticated local market presence across Europe, the Middle East and Africa (EMEA).
 Within the region, J.P.
 Morgan has an unparalleled client base and leadership across the spectrum of financial services products.
 The regional head office in London is complemented by a strong regional footprint, with offices in all major financial centers.